Clinical Training Programs

 Psychology Externship Program

-Externs are with the Center from September through mid-May and work 16 hours per week, minimally.
-Required hours are 10-2 on Wednesdays, and one evening per week until 7PM.
+Externs are with the Center from early September through mid-May and work 16 hours per week, minimally, spread across 3 days.
+Required hours are 10-2 on Wednesdays and one evening per week until 7PM.

-Barnard College Furman Counseling is following the guidelines approved by members of PSIDNYS (Psychology Internship Directors of NYS) and NYNJADOT (New York New Jersey Association of Directors of Training).
+The Furman Counseling Center at Barnard College participates in the externship match, following the guidelines approved by members of PSYDNYS (Psychology Internship Directors of NYS) and NYNJADOT (New York New Jersey Association of Directors of Training).
 Please see NYSPA's website for the full guidelines.

 Interns from Columbia-Presbyterian Hospital may elect to do a rotation with us.
 Psychology interns conduct intakes, short-term psychotherapy, and outreach to the College community.